Hamburger

 Russia

 Foreign nationals – except for citizens of Belarus, Kazakhstan, Kyrgyzstan and Armenia – must obtain special migration documents (eg, work permits and patents) to be employed or commence working in Russia.
-Employers are also required to provide financial, medical and social guarantees in respect of their foreign employees and must comply with general migration monitoring requirements and file notifications regarding foreign employees' travel both into and out of Russia, in accordance with the statutory procedure.
+Employers are also required to provide financial, medical and social guarantees in respect of their foreign employees and must comply with general migration monitoring requirements and file notifications regarding foreign employees in accordance with the statutory procedure.

 Saudi Arabia

 GCC nationals can work in all the GCC states freely without the need for work visas.
 Employing non-GCC nationals requires a special type of visa issued by the employer who will become the sponsor of the non-GCC employee for all immigration purposes.
-Employers should be aware of the strict rules relating to the proportion of Saudi and non-GCC employees that may be employed under the naturalization (Nitiqat) rules depending on the size of the business and sector.
+Employers should be aware of the strict rules relating to the proportion of Saudi and non-GCC employees that may be employed under the naturalization (Nitiqat) rules depending on the size of the business and sector, and the reservation of certain roles and professions either partly or wholly to Saudi nationals.

 Singapore

 Foreign nationals (ie, non-Singapore citizens or permanent residents) who wish to live and work in Singapore must obtain a valid work pass.
-There are several types of work pass which are administered and issued by the Ministry of Manpower (Employment Pass, S Pass and various Work Permits).
-The type of work pass required depends on the applicant's qualifications and skill-level, and on the nature of employment sought.
+There are several types of work pass which are administered and issued by the Ministry of Manpower (MOM) (eg, Employment Pass, S Pass and various Work Permits).
+The type of work pass required depends on the applicant's salary, qualifications and skill-level, and on the nature of employment sought.

-All Employment Pass applicants will be required to pass a new points-based Complementarity Assessment Framework (or ‘COMPASS’) with effect from September 1, 2023 (for new applications) and September 1, 2024 (for renewals).
+All Employment Pass applicants are required to pass a new points-based Complementarity Assessment Framework (or ‘COMPASS’) with effect from September 1, 2023 (for new applications) and from September 1, 2024 (for renewals).
 Applicants will (unless they qualify for a relevant exemption) need to earn a minimum number of points which are based on a range of individual and company criteria.

 Slovak Republic